Ordeal by Innocence (TV series): Reshoots

+Episodes

 Critical reception

 Lucy Mangan, writing in The Guardian, gave the first episode a maximum of five stars saying "The latest adaptation, rich, dark, adult and drawing on a backdrop of postwar grief and instability, are a far cry from the sunny – still murderous, but sunny – uplands scattered with millet seed for Joan Hickson to peck at as Miss Marple".

 Michael Hogan, writing in The Sunday Telegraph, gave the episode four stars out of a possible five saying that "initially, it was ponderous and confusing, with time-hops and a wide cast of characters", but that later "the pace steadily picked up [and] by the end of the hour, this whodunit had its hooks into me".
 Also in The Sunday Telegraph, Ed Cumming described the series as "taut writing" but questioned the necessity for three episodes.
 He also noted that "everyone was so unlikeable".

 The Times gave the first episode four stars out of five and noted that in spite of the production having to have 35 scenes re-shot with new actor Christian Cooke, the production was seamless.
 Similarly, the second episode was awarded four stars out of five.
 The reviewer lamented that the series had been "eked out over three weeks instead of a fortnight" but had described the episode as "rattling along rather nicely".
 Special mention was made of Matthew Goode who "...didn't just steal every scene he was in, he convinced us that the scene belonged to him in the first place".
 The third episode also garnered four stars out of five from The Times.
 Carol Midgley said the ending where Leo Argyll ended up being locked away in the bunker by Kirsten, "unexpected".
 She also said that the plot was "overboiled" and did not show whether the "Argyll children were in on it, or did they think he'd drowned?".
 Midgley liked it overall and said that "apart from those final shark-jumping moments, I relished every other dark, delicious thing that the writer Sarah Phelps did to the story".

 The Radio Times reported that viewer feedback was positive although some had commented that the programme was confusing due to its forwards and backwards time jumps.
 Others criticised its soundtrack music and accused the male characters of looking too similar to each other.